Table of Contents

-Androgen receptor antagonists work by blocking androgen receptors, hence diminishing the androgen effects on the target tissue, for instance, a prostate tumor.
-These antiandrogens resemble natural occurring androgens such as testosterone structurally, but have an opposite effect in that they block the receptor.
+Androgen receptor antagonists work by blocking androgen receptors, hence diminishing the effects of androgens on the target tissue, for instance, a prostate tumor.
+These antiandrogens resemble natural occurring androgens such as testosterone, structurally, but have an opposite effect, in that they block the receptor.

 Why Androgen Receptor Antagonists are Needed